79% of people who have problems linked to certain characteristics of their dwelling consider that these frequently interfere with their activities.

 Spinal cord injuries in every day life

 Spinal cord injuries affect people of all ages and can happen to anyone.
-In Canada, it is estimated that over 85 550 people live with spinal cord injuries.
+In Canada, it is estimated that over 85,550 people live with a spinal cord injury.
 Over 4,250 new cases are diagnosed each year.
-This greatly affects their autonomy, personal esteem, their development in a living environment adapted to their disability and social inclusion.
-In Canada, people with disabilities have a lower than average total income as compared to the rest of Canadians, $ 27,057 compared to 35 $ 860.
-To this is added the many financial obligations tied to their disability.
+An injury of this kind greatly affects one’s autonomy, personal esteem, development in common living environments, and social inclusion.
+In Canada, people with disabilities have a lower than average total income as compared to the rest of Canadians, $ 27,057 versus $ 35,860.
+Not to forget are the many added financial obligations tied to one’s disability.

 In Quebec, approximately 63% of people with spinal cord injuries have no financial support for the adaptation of their homes and for access to home services.